 Infinite Lifetime: How 3D Printing will make obsolescence disappear?

 Technical Focus | 2 March 2018 | Last Updated: 25 February 2020

-The revolution of 3D printing is on, and in few years from now obsolescence will have become obsolete!
+The revolution of 3D printing is on, and in a few years from now, obsolescence will have become obsolete!

-Still now, manufacturers manage physical warehouse, with limited quantity of spare parts in inventory and painful way of reproducing them.
-Once their first mount products are not sold anymore, – except for consumable parts with sufficient predictable demand – companies are stopping and dismantling their production line after sourcing a “Last buy order” meant to fulfil for 5 years of demand in average.
+Manufacturers manage physical warehouse with a limited inventory of spare parts and painful way of reproducing them.
+Once their first mount products are not sold anymore, except for consumable parts with sufficient predictable demand, companies stop their production line after sourcing a “Last buy order” meant to fulfil for 5 years of demand in average.

 But once the production is stopped, shortage may happen.
 In this case manufacturers are very likely unable to supply another batch of parts.
 It may happen for multiple reasons: a lost design, a broken production tool, a bankrupted supplier or simply an order that did not match the minimum order quantity (MOQ).
 When reaching this stage, the product turns obsolete.

 Additive manufacturing is the solution answering this lifetime issue, by implementing an agile, continuous production.
-What does it changes?
+What does it change?

 Nullify the cost of your sleeping inventory

 Additive manufacturing passes by the digitalization of the targeted spare parts portfolio.
 Every single spare part needed to be produced is modelized by experts in order to build up a digital inventory.
 Once it is done, warehousing become free of money and space!
 Currently, 89% of manufacturing companies recognize they keep obsolete parts in their stock, and 22% have more than 10% of obsolete ones.
 By experience, there is up to 30% of inventory depreciation per year in home appliance industry!
 But now, the design and the way of fabricating the parts are digital and can be reused infinitely.

 So, how could one manufacturer lose money on sleeping inventory any longer?